· Réalisation

 · The story

 Some addresses transcend mere existence.
-The Louvre is one such.
+The Louvre is one of them.

 Not a palace.
 Not an estate.
-A museum: the most visited in the world, its stones carrying eight centuries of history, power, and beauty.
-And at the centre of its Cour Napoléon, this pyramid of glass and steel, which since 1989 has conversed with the palace's classicism in an architectural silence of rare eloquence.
+A museum: the most visited in the world, its stones bearing eight centuries of history, power, and beauty.
+And in the center of its Cour Napoléon, this glass and steel pyramid, which since 1989 has conversed with the palace's classicism in an architectural silence of rare eloquence.

-It was here, at the foot of this pyramid, that they chose to wed.
+It was here, at the foot of this pyramid, that they chose to be married.

-The Cour du Louvre by night is an experience unto itself.
+The Cour du Louvre at night is an experience in itself.

-As daylight fades and the projectors assume their role, the pyramid transforms, becoming a giant lantern, casting a golden light upon the palace façades, creating reflections that multiply endlessly in the surrounding pools.
-There are no longer tourists.
-No longer noise.
-Just this extraordinary architecture, silent and luminous, which suddenly belongs entirely to those who dared to choose it.
+As daylight fades and the spotlights take over, the pyramid transforms, becoming a giant lantern, casting a golden light upon the palace facades, creating reflections that multiply infinitely in the surrounding pools.
+There are no more tourists.
+No more noise.
+Just this extraordinary, silent, and luminous architecture, suddenly belonging entirely to those who had the audacity to choose it.

-We had prepared every detail for this venue to unveil its rarest essence, its unique capacity to suspend time.
+We had prepared everything for this place to reveal its rarest quality, its unique way of suspending time.

-The ceremony was held at the foot of the pyramid, within an absolute intimacy unimaginable in such a space.
-Vibrant floral compositions against the mineral immensity of the courtyard.
-Lighting meticulously crafted to converse with that of the pyramid.
-Music rising between the façades, fading towards the Paris sky.
+The ceremony was held at the foot of the pyramid, in an absolute intimacy that none would have imagined possible in such a space.
+Vibrant floral compositions against the mineral vastness of the courtyard.
+Lighting meticulously designed to converse with that of the pyramid.
+Music rising between the facades and losing itself towards the Parisian sky.

-Some weddings are recounted.
+Some weddings are told.
 This one is contemplated.

 — Friedrich Schiller